vipulnaik/diet-exercise-health/notes/2021-06-25-pfizer-covid-vaccine-dose-2.md

 I took another reading at 1:52 PM and got 99.5 degrees Fahrenheit; I wasn't feeling meaningfully different since my previous reading.

+A further reading at 3:25 PM came to 99.5 degrees Fahrenheit and another reading at 4:29 PM came to 99.1 degrees Fahrenheit.